ACM ICPC 2017 Finals soon

 Just like any other tournament, this competition is held by a set of rules.
 Each team is given 5 hours for solving 10-12 complicated algorithmic problems.
-The team that solved the most problems wins, and in case the number of problems is the same, the title is given to the one that spent less time on solving.
+The team that solved the gratest number of tasks wins, and in case the number of problems is the same, the victory is given to the one that spent less time on solving.

 In this type of sports Russia has a leading position.
-It is due to the fact that Russia seriously approaches to coaching students in maths and computer sciences, so "yesterday's" world champions are now the best coaches.
-Over the course of the history of ACM ICPC, Russian teams won 30 gold medals while the US has 14 and China has 12.
+It is due to the fact that Russia seriously approaches coaching students in maths and computer sciences, so "yesterday's" world champions are now the best coaches.
+Russian teams won 30 gold medals in ACM ICPC history while the US has 14 and China has 12.
 Russian universities were absolute ACM ICPC champions 11 times; the world record in the number of champion titles belongs to the Russian ITMO University with 6 cups out of 11.
 This is the reason why Russia hosts Pre-Finals ACM ICPC Workshop.

 This year's Finals will be held on May 24 in Rapid City, South Dakota, USA.
-The champion's title will be contested by 133 teams of world's best universities.
+133 teams of world's best universities will compete for the champion's title.
 The full list of universities can be found here.
 This time Russia will send 13 teams from the following universities: MSU, MIPT, NRU HSE, ITMO, SPbSU, SPbAU, NSU, PermSU, PetrSU, SSU, TPU, UrFU, SamSTU.
 In the picture below you can see how the number of participants grew exponentially: